 Roger and his wife, Carmen, celebrated their 25th anniversary in 2017.
 They have two boys in college and a daughter in middle school.

-Katie is the Office Manager for the Texas Affiliation of Affordable Housing Providers.
+Katie is the Operations & Event Manager for the Texas Affiliation of Affordable Housing Providers.
 Prior to joining our organization, Katie spent the last 15 years managing operations for another local Austin non-profit association, specializing in Texas county government, aggregate energy procurement, and justice software development.
 Katie specializes in event management, office administration, policy and process development, and general operational management.
 She was honored in 2007 by the Harris County Commissioners Court for her voluntary efforts on behalf of the County, one of Judge Robert Eckels’ final court actions prior to retirement.
 She has lived in Austin for 18 years and enjoys exploring the Texas Hill Country with her rescued hound dog.

 Naomi is the Communications Director for the Texas Affiliation of Affordable Housing Providers.
 Prior to joining TAAHP, Naomi served as Communications Director for a local non-profit trade organization serving the real estate industry, managing editor of a local real estate publication, marketing manager for a real estate franchise as well as freelancing graphic design for numerous clients and brands.
 She was honored in 2014 as Marketing Professional of the Year by the Texas Association of Builders.